-In Eyes Of The Dragon, Stephen King, master of horror, terror, and just good-old human drama, which can certainly be frightening enough, presents a simple fairy tale – a fantasy piece complete with kings and queens, princes and castles, magicians and dragons.
+Stephen King is the master of horror, terror, and just good-old human drama, which can certainly be frightening enough.
+In The Eyes Of The Dragon, King presents a simple fairy tale – a fantasy piece complete with kings and queens, princes and castles, magicians and dragons.
 Of all of King’s extensive library, this is by far his most PG-accessible work and an easy enough read.
-The problem with the story, and perhaps this an issue with most base fairy tales, is the added minutiae burdens the simplistic plot leading to repetition in the account and an inflation of what could have been an excellent novella, an element where King is no stranger, to instead becoming a merely standard-issue novel.
+The problem with the story, and perhaps this an issue with most base fairy tales, is the added minutiae burdens the simplistic plot leading to repetition in the account and unnecessary inflation.
+What could have been an excellent novella is instead a standard-issue novel perfect for passing in time while waiting on a flight.

 Uncle Stevie, as those in the know are apt to call the maestro, narrates the tale as if he’s right there in the room with you; maybe even in your bed, on the next pillow over, if you don’t find that imagery disturbing.
 His recitation is almost sing-song in a manner of olden English and a twisting of contractions that is so very much King.
 He introduces the heroically noble Prince Peter and his milquetoast younger brother Thomas.
 King Roland, who performs his kingly duties with an air of flatulence but tries his best as a father, and, as a special treat for King diehards, one Randall Flagg as the eternal menace.